Amlakie-T/Amlakie-T/README.md

 <!-- Dynamic README with Responsive, Animated, and Dual-Themed features -->

-## Hi there 👋 I'm Amlakie Tadesse, a skilled Android and Web developer, and a Cybersecurity expert.....
+## Hi there 👋

 Welcome to my GitHub profile!
-I'm Amlakie Tadesse, a skilled Android and web developer, and a cybersecurity expert from Ethiopia.
+I'm **Amlakie Tadesse**, a skilled Android and web developer, and a cybersecurity expert from Ethiopia.

 ### 🔭 I’m currently working on ...